 Kettlebells have long been heralded as the must-have workout equipment to shed pounds and fast-track your overall fitness.
-Unfortunately, owning an entire set of kettlebells is not only expensive, but takes up a serious amount of home real estate too.
+Unfortunately, owning an entire set of kettlebells is not only expensive, but takes up a serious amount of garage gym flooring real estate too.

 What’s the solution?
 An adjustable kettlebell!

 Buying an adjustable kettlebell is also a smart decision too.
-With the onset of the 2020 pandemic, many have been forced to work out from home.
-Interest in home gyms, exercises, and equipment has exploded in recent months.
+Since the onset of the 2021 pandemic, many have turned to working out at home as a safety precaution.
+Interest in home gyms, exercises, and equipment has exploded in recent years.
 Check out this graph from Google trends:

 Unsurprisingly, with so many now exercising from home, workout equipment supply has dwindled drastically!
 Finding a company that has kettlebells in stock is nearly impossible.
 That’s why going the adjustable kettlebell route is perhaps a much more feasible option since you won’t be scambling looking for multiple different sizes.